hsztul/satchel/docs/plan.md

   - Display linked notes below the note creation area
   - Update entry feed to properly display note entries

+## Phase 12: ChatUI Improvements

+### Save Chat History
+- [x] **Action:** Implement chat history saving
+  - Add chat history to Supabase as a new table
+  - Add chat history to chat UI

+### Save a chat message as a new note entry
+- [ ] **Action:** Implement chat message saving as note entry
+   - Also include the previous message in the new entry metadata
+   -

+### Chat Session Management
+- [x] **Action:** Implement chat session management
+   - Create/use a ChatHistorySidebar component for listing/selecting chat sessions
+   - Update main ChatUI to use activeChatId and fetch messages accordingly

+## Future Features

-## Phase 12: User Account Management and Authentication with Clerk
+### User Account Management and Authentication with Clerk